Mister-Corn/Sprint-Challenge--Data-Structures-Algorithms/algorithms/Algorithms_Answers.md

 ...? `f` should be as large as possible so that the eggs will not break on any floor.
 It might best that the value of `f` should be ∞, but at least given that `c` is the current floor we're on, have `f` be `f > c`.

 If `n` bounds the maximum value of `f`, then `f` should simply be `n`.

+Note: You misunderstood the question. `f` is unknown.
+It's asking to find a strategy to find `f`.

 ## Exercise III.